ragu89/CleanTodoList/README.md

 If you need, you can always create specific UIKit views and integrate it to the SwiftUI project (and vice versa).
 Check the Apple [official lesson](https://developer.apple.com/tutorials/swiftui/interfacing-with-uikit) or the [SwiftLee example](https://www.avanderlee.com/swiftui/integrating-swiftui-with-uikit/).

 ## Dependency manager
-As the new standard build by Apple, consider to use Swift Packages when it's possible.<br/> Every dependency managers have pros and cons, there are a lot of existing comparison on the web (for example [here](https://www.codementor.io/blog/swift-package-manager-5f85eqvygj) or [here](https://manasaprema04.medium.com/dependency-managers-in-swift-d6a01e7a29a8)).
+As the new standard built by Apple, consider to use Swift Packages when it's possible.<br/> Every dependency managers have pros and cons, there are a lot of existing comparison on the web (for example [here](https://www.codementor.io/blog/swift-package-manager-5f85eqvygj) or [here](https://manasaprema04.medium.com/dependency-managers-in-swift-d6a01e7a29a8)).

 ## Dependency injection